dataflake/dataflake.docbuilder/README.txt

-This package provides a set of scripts to automate building Sphinx-based package documentation for packages hosted on a Subversion revision control server.
+This package provides a set of scripts to automate building Sphinx-based package documentation for packages hosted on a source code revision control server such as Subversion, Git or Mercurial.
 They will...

 - check out the current development trunk and all tagged versions